adobe/aepsdk-edgeidentity-ios/README.md

 ## About this project

-The AEP Idenity Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `AEPCore` extension.
+The AEP Identity Edge Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks) and requires the `AEPCore` extension.

 ## Requirements
 - Xcode 11.0 (or newer)